Pioneering technology for groundwater remediation saves costs

 Nearly 20 years ago, a product manufacturer had a release of ethylene dichloride (EDC) that impacted nearby soil, sediment, surface water, and groundwater.
 The company needed to control migration of the impacted surface water and groundwater and protect the public from potential exposure.
 As a first-response action, the manufacturer used granular activated carbon (GAC) as a treatment media for recovered groundwater and surface water.
 The company initially brought the Haley & Aldrich team in to accelerate the groundwater recovery and remediation process.
-The client soon realized, however, that Haley & Aldrich’s out-of-the-box thinking would begin our relationship as their long-term, trusted advisors.
+The client soon realized, however, that Haley & Aldrich’s out-of-the-box thinking would begin a long-term, trusted advisory relationship.

 Haley & Aldrich staff constructed and operated a field pilot study that illustrated how the synthetic adsorbent resin technology could effectively treat more EDC-impacted water with lower long-term operating costs than the current GAC systems.
 The field pilot helped to develop the projected operating costs and provided the basis for a full-scale treatment system design.

-- Designed an innovative groundwater treatment system to reduce operation and maintenance (O&M) costs
+Designed an innovative groundwater treatment system to reduce operation and maintenance costs